 - The Executive Director attends all Board meetings as a non-voting Board member; he is entitled to speak, advise and initiate any item of business properly brought before the Board.

-- By consensus, the Board may invite any EAGE member, or Office staff member, or other relevant person to attend or speak at a Board meeting, or part of a meeting.
+- By consensus, the Board may invite any EAGE member, staff working at the Offices of the Association, or other relevant person to attend or speak at a Board meeting, or part of a meeting.

 - In order to ensure a smooth and efficient transfer of the management of the Association’s affairs, a joint meeting of the outgoing and incoming members of the Board shall be held at the time of the Annual Conference.